 \subsection{Double vector bundles}

 In this section, we recall the definition and some useful properties of double vector bundles.
 For more details see \cite{mackenzie2005general}.

-\begin{definicao} A \textbf{double vector bundle} $(D, H, V, M)$ is a commutative diagram
+\begin{definicao} A \textbf{double vector bundle} $(D, B, A, M)$ is a commutative diagram

-in which every arrow is a vector bundle and the two vector bundle structures on $D$ are compatible, in the sense that the structural maps (projection, zero section, fiberwise addition and multiplication by scalars) are vector bundle maps. \end{definicao}
+in which every arrow is a vector bundle and the two vector bundle structures on $D$ are compatible, in the sense that the structural maps (projection, zero section, fiberwise addition and multiplication by scalars) are vector bundle maps.
+Equivalently, $D$ as above is a double vector bundle if the horizontal and vertical scalar multiplications commute (see \cite{grabowski2009higher, bursztyn2016vector}). \end{definicao}